 - a substance that adds carbon dioxide gas

-According to the data, the crickets at have greater oxygen consumption per gram of tissue than do the crickets at .
-This trend in oxygen consumption is the opposite of that in mice.
-The difference in trends in oxygen consumption among crickets and mice is due to what?
+Evaluate the table pictured.
+According to the data, the crickets at 25°C have greater oxygen consumption per gram of tissue than do the crickets at 10°C. This trend in oxygen consumption is the opposite of that in mice.
+Make a claim to explain the reason for this difference in trends in oxygen consumption among crickets and mice.

 - the cytosol